VectorDBCloud/Community/README.md

 ## Beta Testing

 We appreciate your interest in helping us test new features!
-Here’s how you can get involved:
+Here's how you can get involved:

 ### How to Join